Local: (502) 749-5700

 Cell: (502) 649-1234 Home: (502) 228-5112

-Since 1991, Brett Oppenheimer has had the honor of fighting for victims and families who have suffered serious losses due to the negligence of others.
-Brett Oppenheimer has a wealth of experience in cases involving personal injury, Auto Accidents, nursing home abuse, medical malpractice, defective drugs and medical devices, product liability, and more.
-In addition to years of work in Kentucky, being born and raised in Louisville has given Brett Oppenheimer a unique ability to understand and best protect the interests of his clients.
+Since 1991, Brett Oppenheimer has had the honor of fighting for individuals and families who have suffered serious injury and loss due to the negligence of others.
+Mr. Oppenheimer has a wealth of experience in cases involving personal injury, auto accidents, nursing home abuse, medical malpractice, defective drugs and medical devices, product liability, and more.
+In addition to years of work in Kentucky, being born and raised in Louisville has given Mr. Oppenheimer a unique ability to understand and best protect the interests of his clients.